 Liberty Reach sensors do not rely on constant lighting conditions or an external light source.
 Eliminating external lighting reduces production interruptions and support costs.
 Liberty Reach systems use 3D images to calculate the position and orientation of a body reliably, even in an evolving plant environment.

-Eliminate the need for machine vision light by switching to a system that can operate in the dark.
-To learn more about Liberty Reach sensors or to set up a demo, fill out a form on our Contact page.
+Eliminate the need for machine vision lights by switching to a system that can operate in the dark.
+To see the system firsthand, sign up for a free virtual or in-person demo.